celleleven/cellerator/electronics_outline.md

 <p align="center">
 <img src="https://www.raspberrypi-spy.co.uk/wp-content/uploads/2016/04/raspberry_pi_camera_v2_rs.jpg" >
 </p>

 *TL;DR*  The 8 MP camera is the eye of Cellerator and the foundation of all Cellerator preformed actions.

-> `Seeing is believing and believing is knowing and knowing beats unknowing and the unknown.` ~ Philip Roth
+>`"Seeing is believing and believing is knowing and knowing beats unknowing and the unknown."` <br> ~ Philip Roth

 **About:**
-The 8 MP camera is attached to the Z-axis arm connected to a servo motor capable of moving the camera is 180°.
-The connection from the camera PCB and SG90 server to the Raspberry Pi utilizes the Arducam HDMI break out board.
-The Arducam breakout board as three auxiliary pins that connect the ground, power, and data for the SG90 Server, and the remaining pins for the camera interface.

 **Wiring Diagram**<br>